 1. Ensure that you have a sufficient supply of manure.
 Horse or chicken manure will do, and Sara suggests around 10-15 sacks of them per pallet-sized hotbed.
-You would want it be as big and high as possible, and a height of 50-70 cm of manure is preferable.
+You would want it to be as big and high as possible, and a height of 50-70 cm of manure is preferable.
 The manure should be fresh, not more than 8 weeks old.

 2. Use a lot of straw!
-You need a fair amount of straw or leaves mixed with your manure, because it is the straw or leaves that burn and create the heat when they break down.
+You need a fair amount of straw or leaves mixed with your manure because it is the straw or leaves that burn and create the heat when they break down.
 Ensure that you have access to an equivalent amount of straw/leaves to manure before you start building the hotbed.

-3. Prepare frame: You need a frame of some sort to hold the manure/straw and soil in place.
-This can be a wood frame or pallets - three EU-pallets in height is enough.
-Also a simple compost mesh (kompostgaller) is enough to cover the manure/straw if you build the bed in a polytunnel.
+3. Prepare frame.
+You need a frame of some sort to hold the manure/straw and soil in place.
+This can be a wood frame or pallets – three EU-pallets in height is enough.
+Also, a simple compost mesh (kompostgaller) is enough to cover the manure/straw if you build the bed in a polytunnel.

 4. There is a big difference between building a hotbed outside than building one inside a polytunnel.
 There are a few significant additional points that one needs to take note of when building a hotbed outside: